metalearning-ibrahimy/InovelPy/docs/source/usage.rst

 Installation
 ------------

-To use novelpy, first install it using pip:
+To use InovelPy, first install it using pip:

 .. code-block:: console